NipeH/Arduino_ESP32_Bluetooth-Scanner/README.md

 3. Import the flows.json to your Node-Red and check the numbered notes in the flow screen.

-4. For more detailed instructions to configure your flows and more documentation [here](https://github.com/sammusama/Arduino/blob/master/Node-Red-Flow/README.md).
+4. For detailed instructions to configure your flows and more documentation check [here](https://github.com/sammusama/Arduino/blob/master/Node-Red-Flow/README.md).

 ### Expo-App (Optional)